 Bachelor of Fine Arts Degree in Theatre

 The BFA degree is appropriate for students who are preparing for professional careers in theatre.
 BFA candidates must select an area of concentration for their degree.
-Admission to the BFA is by audition/interview only.
+Admission to the BFA is by audition/interview occurs no earlier than the end of a student's sophomore year.
 Students pursuing the BFA degree are expected to complete a thesis project in their area of concentration.

 An intensive program specifically designed for working high school and community college theatre teachers provides thorough training in the essential script analysis, design, and production aspects of the theatrical process.
 For more on this program, please visit sou.edu/mots/.

 The Shakespeare Studies minor draws on the resources of seven academic departments and programs, the 10,000-volume Margery Bailey Renaissance Collection, and the Oregon Shakespeare Festival.
-For more on this program, please visit this link.
+For more on this program, please visit Shakespeare Studies.

 For details on the process of pursuing the BA, BS, and BFA degree, please see the current Student Handbook PDF document located on the sidebar above.